Sheikh-Umar/online-learning/README.md

+# Online Learning
+This repository contains a summary of the massive open online courses (MOOCs) / interactive online learning websites that I have completed/am currently doing.

-# SQL Education
+## SQL
-This repository contains my solutions to SQL questions that I have completed.
-Simply click on the folder that corresponds to the course/website and access the document with the sql extension.
-The questions are listed on the document.

 Course/Website | URL | Status | Certificate of Completion (if applicable)
 ----------- | --------------------------------- | ----------- | --------------------------------- |